 This can potentially cause the reading to fluctuate or give you false results.
 For example, hypothyroidism, or low thyroid hormone levels, has been shown to lead to an elevated level of A1C.

-6) You Have an Abnormal Hemoglobin Variant
+6) You Have Other Abnormal Hemoglobin Variants

 Type HbAS, which is most commonly observed in people of African descent, is an inherited blood disorder that can lead to false A1C readings that may not accurately reflect your glycemic control.